fattyageboy/berthcare/project-documentation/mvp.md

 - Export visit notes as PDF
 - Import client roster from CSV
-- Daily summary report email to supervisors
+- Daily summary report email to coordinators
 - Basic API hooks for future integration

 **What It Doesn't Do:**